squid-cache/squid-cache.github.io/SquidFaq.rst

  * /SquidSnmp: using SNMP to monitor Squid's vital signs
  * /CyclicObjectStorageSystem or COSS: how to use it to optimize speed on small objects
  * /MiscFeatures: Squid 2.X miscellaneous features

+## Once a user-oriented feature has been completed we can re-use the description page to document
+## the usage and configuration details about the feature
+## Set the initial version and remove the Status:,ETA:,Priority: fields to get them auto-listed in the FAQ.
+## Naturally the features aimed as easing developer life should not be FAQ'd.
+## Leave them with Status:completed to evade this auto-listing
+##
+<<FullSearch(title:Features/ regex:Version...: -regex:Status...:)>>

 ==== Modes ====
  * /InterceptionProxy or how to run a proxy without your users knowing (mostly)